 Another way to assess whether a plant will survive is to split the plant in half (the below ground portion).
-A brown discoloration in the interior of the plant at the growing point would indicate the plant will not survive.
+A brown discoloration in the interior of the plant at the growing point indicates the plant will not survive.
 A white or light green color indicates a live plant with a chance to continue development.

-Wait to apply postemergence herbicides and fertilizers.
-Weeds won't be controlled and corn won't metabolize the herbicide which will lead to greater risk of injury.
+Wait to apply postemergence herbicides and fertilizers following a frost.
+Weeds won't be controlled unless they are actively growing, and corn won't metabolize the herbicide effectively which will lead to greater risk of injury.
 Another point to keep in mind-if frost injured corn was at the V2 growth stage when the frost set in and ends up losing two leaves because of the injury, when that plant resumes growth and two new leaves are produced the plant is now at V4, not V2.
-This can be a common misunderstanding that can have very detrimental effects, especially if you apply a herbicide when the corn plant is actually at V6 or V7, but you thought it was only V3-V5.
+This is a common misunderstanding that can have detrimental effects, especially if you apply a herbicide when the corn plant is actually at V6 or V7, but you thought it was only V3-V5.

-The most important thing you can do is be patient!
+The most important thing you can do is be patient.